lino-framework/lino/docs/topics/mti.rst

 Django's `Multi-table inheritance
 <http://docs.djangoproject.com/en/dev/topics/db/models/#multi-table-inheritance>`__
 (MTI) is a great feature,
-but when using it in practice
-we face some typical "user-side" problems.
-:doc:`Ticket #22 </tickets/22>` gives
-an introduction to these.
+and Lino's :doc:`Model Library </topics/modlib>`
+uses it where appropriate.

+Lino provides
-Lino adds some features to solve these problems using an intuitive user interface for managing MTI:
+an intuitive user interface for managing MTI by adding some features:

-- a special CheckBox widget that allows to create/delete MTI children from an MTI parent's view.
+- a special CheckBox widget (:class:`EnableChild <lino.utils.mti.EnableChild>`)
+  that allows to
+  convert existing data records into a more specialized child model, or back into a less specialized parent model.

-- inheriting Detail forms from MTI parent model
+- :doc:`/topics/layouts` can inherit from their MTI parent model's layout.

 See also:

+- :doc:`/tickets/22` gives an introduction to MTI
 - :mod:`lino.utils.mti`
 - :mod:`lino.test_apps.1.models`